en

 Our colleagues will be waiting for you when you arrive at the pre-arranged time.
 After a brief administrative process, you will be accompanied to a preparation room, where you will be given pupil-dilating, anesthetic, and antibiotic eye drops.

-Then you will be accompanied to the operating room.
-The surgery is performed in a comfortable supine position under the light of an operating microscope, while your face is covered except for the eye being operated on.
-During the surgery, after dilating the eye, the lens is removed through a small incision that closes without stitches, using a modern device that utilizes ultrasonic energy.
-Then, an intraocular lens of a pre-selected type and diopter is implanted in place of the natural lens.
+Once these eye-drops have achieved the desired effect, the patient is taken to the operating room.
+The surgery is performed in a comfortable supine position under the light of an operating microscope, while the face is covered except for the eye being operated on.
+The eye is held open with an eyelid retractor and continuously moistened.
+During the operation, the lens is removed through a small incision that closes without stitches, using a modern device that utilizes ultrasonic energy.
+Then, an artificial lens of a pre-selected type and diopter is implanted in place of the natural lens.
 The surgery usually takes less than 10 minutes, after which you will receive eye drops again, and a protective shell will be placed over your eye to protect it until the day after the surgery.
-The surgery is painless, but you may feel minimal, temporary pressure during the procedure, see lights of varying intensity, and feel a rinsing fluid.
+The surgery is basically painless, but you may feel slight, temporary pressure during the procedure, see lights of varying intensity, and feel a rinsing fluid.

 The chance of complications developing during or after surgery is very low, but even with the most careful technical preparation and maximum attention, the probability is not zero.